Things to Do in Ayutthaya: Temples, Ruins, and River Tours

 The UNESCO World Heritage ruins

 Ayutthaya was the capital of the Kingdom of Siam from 1350 to 1767 CE, when it was sacked by the Burmese army and never re-established.
+Our Ayutthaya guide covers getting here, where to stay, and the best time to visit.
 The ruins that remain cover an island in the Chao Phraya River system — hundreds of temples, palace sites, and fortifications in varying states of preservation.
 The most significant are now administered as Ayutthaya Historical Park (UNESCO World Heritage 1991).

 Essential temples